 Once you’ve taken in all the beauty of Fern Lake, it’s time to head back to the Bear Lake trailhead.
-Hike back along the same route from where you came, though on your way back, make a quick stop at Lake Helene.
+Hike back along the same route from where you came, though make a quick stop at Lake Helene on your way back.

-Unfortunately, there isn’t a sign indicating the path to Lake Helene, but when you find yourself in an intersection, you’ll know you’re there – just look for an unmarked trail that will take you to Lake Helene.
+Unfortunately, there isn’t a sign indicating the path to Lake Helene, but when you find yourself at an intersection, you’ll know you’re there – just look for an unmarked trail that will take you to Lake Helene.

-The hike to Odessa and Fern Lake was hands down my favorite at Rocky Mountain National Park.
-Even though it was strenuous, it offered stunning mountain and lake views and the peace that comes with being in an untouched place.
+The hike to Odessa and Fern Lakes was hands down my favorite at Rocky Mountain National Park.
+Even though it was strenuous, it offered stunning mountain and lake views and the peace of being in an untouched place.

 Rocky Mountain Itinerary – day three

 Chasm Lake Trail

-Since you’ve been working your way up (literally), now it’s time to finish your 3-day itinerary in one of the most difficult, but also beautiful hikes in Rocky Mountain National Park – Chasm Lake.
+Since you’ve been working your way up (literally), it’s time to finish your 3-day itinerary in one of the most challenging but beautiful hikes in Rocky Mountain National Park – Chasm Lake.

-Chasm Lake is a strenuous 9-mile hike (round trip) that has more than 2,500 feet of elevation gain.
-It offers astonishing views along the way and at the end, you’ll be graced with the presence of the gorgeous Chasm Lake right at the base of Longs Peak – the tallest mountain at Rocky Mountain National Park.
+Chasm Lake is a strenuous 9-mile hike (round trip) with more than 2,500 feet of elevation gain.
+However, it offers astonishing views along the way, and at the end, you’ll be graced with the presence of the gorgeous Chasm Lake right at the base of Longs Peak – the tallest mountain at Rocky Mountain National Park.